 “We work with a local church to provide payday lending alternatives.
 The purpose of the loan is to get people out of the payday lending cycle.
 We will loan up to $1000 to a person (member) at a rate that is just 2% above our lowest share rate.
 They agree to make monthly payments and are counseled on finances.
 The church backs the loan and will pay the loan off from their benevolent fund if the member stops paying.
 We are planning to open this program up to other churches in Frankfort, Georgetown, and Louisville.”

-Credit unions employ nearly 2,300 people in Kentucky.
+Credit unions employ over 2,300 people in Kentucky.
 Employees of credit unions help stimulate the local economy, pay state and local taxes, and contribute to the overall well-being of the state’s economy.

 Kentucky credit unions and their members make substantial contributions to tax revenues.
 In the most recent tax year, Kentucky credit unions generated over $106 million in tax revenue through their economic activities such as contracting employees, purchasing, and credit union employees spending in the local economy.